CarberryChai/cplusplus_primer/chapter_6/note.md

 ## Inline and constexpr Functions

-one potential drawback to making shorterString a func- tion: Calling a function is apt to be slower than evaluating the equivalent expres- sion.
+one potential drawback to making shorterString a function: Calling a function is apt to be slower than evaluating the equivalent expression.
 On most machines, a function call does a lot of work: Registers are saved before the call and restored after the return; arguments may be copied; and the program branches to a new location.

 A function specified as inline (usually) is expanded “in line” at each call.
 If shorterString were defined as inline, then this call